bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 members are added as reviewer.

 If a group with many members is added as reviewer a confirmation may be required.

+If a group is added as CC and members of this group are already reviewers on the change, these members stay reviewers on the change (they are not downgraded to CC).
+However if a group is added as reviewer, all group members become reviewer of the change, even if they have been added as CC before.

 _Request_
 ```